openwdl/wdl/SPEC.md

 The `import` statement is the basis for modularity in WDL.
 A WDL document may have any number of `import` statements, each of which references another WDL document and allows access to that document's top-level members (`task`s, `workflow`s, and `struct`s).

 The `import` statement specifies a WDL document source as a string literal, which is interpreted as a URI.
 The execution engine is responsible for resolving each import URI and retrieving the contents of the WDL document.
-The contents of the document in each URI must be WDL source code **of the same version as the importing document**.
+The contents of the document in each URI must be a WDL document **with the same major version and a minor version less than or equal to the minor version of the importing document**.

 Each imported WDL document must be assigned a unique namespace that is used to refer to its members.
 By default, the namespace of an imported WDL document is the filename of the imported WDL, minus the `.wdl` extension.
 A namespace can be assigned explicitly using the `as <identifier>` syntax.
 The tasks and workflows imported from a WDL file are only accessible through the assigned [namespace](#namespaces) - see [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) for details.